-Sharing Photos
+Share Photos

 You can create your own central storage location for photos and multimedia.
-This eliminates the need to log in to (and pay for) an external photo-sharing site.
+This method eliminates the need to log in to (and pay for) an external photo-sharing site.

-- > To share files with your friends and family: - 1.
-Insert your USB drive into the USB port on the router either directly or with a USB cable.
+> To share files with your friends and family:

-Computers on your local area network (LAN) can automatically access this USB drive using a web browser or Microsoft Networking.

-2. If you want to specify read-only access or to allow access from the Internet, see USB Storage Advanced Settings (Now Edit) on page 54.
+- Insert your USB drive into the USB port on the router either directly or with a USB cable.
+Computers on your local area network (LAN) can automatically access this USB drive using a web browser or Microsoft Networking. - 2.
+If you want to specify read-only access or to allow access from the Internet, see Storage Advanced Settings on page 53.

-Storing Files in a Central Location for Printing
+Store Files in a Central Location for Printing